20k/crapmud_documentation/README.md

 The "client_command auth client <128bytekey>" command should be sent to auth the client after a new connection is made to the server, or on reconnect

 In the event that your websocket lib dislikes binary, you can use register client_hex and auth client_hex to process hex instead.
 The format is little endian.
-If you ask for hex, the response will be "command_auth secret_hex <128bytekeyashex>"
+If you ask for hex, the response will be "command_auth secret_hex <128bytekeyashex>".
+The binary data in key.key may have reversed endianness, so if you get no response from the server in hex mode, check that first

 The "client_terminate_scripts JSON" command can be sent to terminate a realtime script.
 The JSON format is {"id":id}.
 If the id is -1, it will terminate any realtime script